Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Introduction

 \section{Introduction}

-One can depict conditional dependencies between a large number of variables in an undirected graphical model.
-Recovering the structure of a graphical model using data is called \textit{structure learning}.
+One can depict conditional dependencies between a large number of variables using undirected graphical models.
+Using data to recover the structure of a graphical model is called \textit{structure learning}.
 There are many applications of undirected graphical models.
-In biology, they are used to recover the underlying network between thousands of genes \citep{xChandra2021}; in neuroscience, graphical models can discover the connectivity of the brain \citep{Hinne2014}; in economics, they map the relationships between purchases of individual customers \citep{economicsapplication}; in finance, they discover how the credit risks of financial institutions are related \citep{SSWang}; and in psychology, they map the relationships between psychological variables \citep{psyBSL}.
+In biology, they are used to recover gene networks \citep{Bhadra2013,GraphHorseshoe,xChandra2021}; in neuroscience, graphical models illustrate the connectivity of the brain \citep{Hinne2014,Alzheimer}; in economics, they map relationships between purchases of customers \citep{economicsapplication}; in finance, they discover how risks of financial institutions are related \citep{SSWang}; and, in psychology, they map relationships between psychological variables \citep{Epskamp2018,psyBSL}.

-In structure learning, Bayesian methods offer several advantages over frequentist methods.
-First, Bayesian methods allow the incorporation of a belief prior to the experiments which can improve the accuracy of structure learning.
+Within structure learning, Bayesian methods offer several advantages over frequentist approaches.
+First, Bayesian methods integrate prior beliefs, which can enhance the precision of learning the structure.
 For example, one can have an idea about the risk factors of a disease before seeing any patient data.
-Second, where frequentist methods only provide point estimates of the parameters, Bayesian methods provide their full probability distributions.
+Second, Bayesian methods estimate the entire probability distribution of parameters, whereas frequentist methods only provide point estimates.
 This allows Bayesian methods to incorporate model uncertainty.
-Despite these advantages, frequentist methods used in structure learning are preferred over Bayesian methods due to their speed and simplicity.
-However, in the last decade new Bayesian methods have been proposed that are fast and accurate, even for high dimensions.
-Meanwhile, the development of several software packages has made Bayesian structure learning accessible and practical; see, for example, the packages BDgraph by \cite{BDgraph} or ssgraph by \cite{ssgraph}.
+Despite these advantages, frequentist methods in structure learning are more popular than Bayesian methods due to their computational efficiency and simplicity.
+However, in the last decade, new Bayesian methods were proposed that offer computational efficiency and accuracy, even for large-scale graphs.
+Meanwhile, the development of several software packages makes Bayesian structure learning accessible and practical; see, for example, the R packages \textsf{BDgraph} \citep{BDgraph}, \textsf{ssgraph} \citep{ssgraph}, \textsf{BGGM} \citep{BGGM} and \textsf{baygel} \citep{baygel}.

-Despite the recent developments in Bayesian structure learning, there is no comprehensive review or empirical comparison of all the state-of-the-art solution methods.
-This paper serves as a comprehensive overview of Bayesian structure learning for newcomers to the field, practical users, and experts.
+Despite the recent developments in Bayesian structure learning, there is no comprehensive review or empirical comparison of all methods.
+For newcomers to the field, this review provides a clear introduction.
+For practitioners, we discuss typical challenges when applying Bayesian methods to real data and show the benefits of Bayesian structure learning in practice.
+For experts, we provide an in-depth overview of Bayesian methods coupled with an extensive simulation study.